Topological properties of positively curved manifolds with symmetry: Proof of Theorem B

-\begin{proof}[Proof of Lemma \ref{lem:LinearAssumptionPart2}] First, by the claim, there exists a submanifold $N_1\subseteq M$ with $4$--periodic rational cohomology that covers at least $\frac{t-1}{2^{\alpha-3}} + 1$ of the $t$ components of $M^T$.
+\begin{proof}[Proof of Theorem \ref{LinearAssumptionPart2}] First, by the claim, there exists a submanifold $N_1\subseteq M$ with $4$--periodic rational cohomology that covers at least $\frac{t-1}{2^{\alpha-3}} + 1$ of the $t$ components of $M^T$.
 This leaves $u_1$ components of $M^T$ uncovered by $N_1$, where

 where $b_{\alpha} = \frac{2^{\alpha-3}}{2^{\alpha-3} - 1}$.

 Next, we apply the claim to the remaining $u_1$ components of $M^T$.
 This yields a submanifold $N_2\subseteq M$ with $4$--periodic rational cohomology such that $N_1\cup N_2$ covers all but $u_2$ components of $M^T$, where